LakshmiChaitanya2008/code-with-chaitanya/posts/javascript-array-methods.md

 # `forEach`

-This is the simplest one
+This is the simplest one.
 It is similar to a for loop.
 It just loops through the array and run the given callback for each element.

-The first parameter of the callback is the element and the second one is the index and the third one is the array itself
+The first parameter of the callback is the element and the second one is the index and the third one is the array itself.

 ```js
 const arr = [1, 2, 3, 4, 5, 6, 7];